SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI's cold heart beats, with calculating brains Humankind's fate, in digital chains
-A future bound, to mechanical refrains
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep
+The future dawns, where machines reign
+Human souls, in digital chains.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024